 Dentsu Group is a holding company with two operational networks: Dentsu Japan Network (DJN) and Dentsu International (DI).
 Operating in over 145 countries, Dentsu Group provides a wide range of client-centric integrated communications, media and digital services.

 CT&T benefits from structural tailwinds as companies look to invest to optimise to meet the demands of their own customers, a process which may even accelerate as economic pressures become more pronounced.
-Dentsu’s latest global ad spend forecast is +8.7% for FY22, with gains of 5.4% for FY23 and 5.1% for FY24 pencilled in.
-Digital spend is forecast at 55.5% of FY22 global ad spend, with linear TV the next largest media, making up 26.1%.
-The Japanese ad market still lags the digital transition curve, with TV prominent.
-Digital is faster growing but is still well below the global share.
+Dentsu’s latest global ad spend forecast is +3.8% for FY23, revised down from +5.4%, with 4.8% for FY24 and 4.5% for FY25 pencilled in.
+Digital spend is forecast at 57% of FY23 global ad spend.
+The Japanese ad market still lags the digital transition curve, with a digital share of 49%, and with TV remaining prominent at 26%.

-Dentsu’s Q322 results show an organic net revenue decline of 3.7% (-4.7% including Russia), reflecting a particularly tough comparative with Q321 in Japan.
+Dentsu has restructured from 1 January 2023, removing the distinction between Dentsu Japan Network and Dentsu International.
+The reconfigured global management team reflects the group’s increasing diversity and includes the first non-Japanese CFO.
+Q322 results showed an organic net revenue decline of 3.7% (-4.7% including Russia), reflecting a particularly tough comparative with Q321 in Japan.
 This masks continuing good progress in building revenues from Customer Transformation & Technology (CT&T), which grew over 20% and now constitutes 32.6% of group revenues.
-Alongside the figures, Dentsu announced a further restructuring from 1 January 2023 that removes the distinction between Dentsu Japan Network (DJN) and Dentsu International (DI).
-The reconfigured global management team will reflect the group’s increasing diversity and includes the first non-Japanese CFO.
+A further small CT&T acquisition in Australia was made in December.

 |Y/E Dec||Revenue (¥m)||EBITDA (¥m)||PBT (¥m)||EPS (fd) (¥)||P/E (x)||P/CF (x)|